CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 6B - Horizontal Coordinates.md

 <tbody>
 <td align="center">
 <img width="2000" height="0"><br>
-Find the $\lambda$ values for which there is Lahaina noon in Mecca, Saudi Arabia. <br/>
+Find the $\lambda$ values of the Sun for which there is Lahaina noon in Mecca, Saudi Arabia. <br/>
 $\phi = 21\degree$ $25'$ $25''$.
 <img width="2000" height="0">
 </td>